 I gave up on the last season at the episode wherein John Halo digs for buried treasure in the woods with a spade.
 Yes, that actually happened, although it’s hard to believe.

-This season, John Halo eats dinner with Mexicans in space.
+This season, John Halo eats dinner with a family of six in space.

 These scenes serve the same purpose: